 These glasses would change the world, he said.
 And they could have if they hadn't scared people so much.
 A camera always on you?
 What about privacy?
 How do we focus the images?
 Is it true that wearing them causes terrible headaches?
 Google keeps the dream alive with professional versions and for medical projects, but perhaps the world is simply not ready.

-When Samsung's Galaxy Note 7 was first reviewed, the technicians went crazy.
-How beautiful it is, how strong it is.
-The most well-made smartphone ever.
-Then the first exploded.
-Within just two weeks, another 35 devices followed and caught fire like this: poof, like nothing.
-One even on a plane, causing a circular prohibition on all flights.
-Samsung ran for cover by withdrawing all the devices, and replacing them with different terminals.
-Instead of ending up in an abyss, he threw his "degenerate" creation into it, guaranteeing survival.
-Then (back to point 20) he returned to the crime scene with the Galaxy Fold.
-Who is born round does not die framework.
+When Samsung's Galaxy Note 7 was first reviewed, the engineers went crazy.
+How beautiful he is, how strong he is.
+The most well made smartphone ever.
+Then the first one exploded.
+In the space of just two weeks, another 35 devices followed and caught fire like this: poof, like nothing.
+One even on a plane, resulting in a ban on all flights.
+Samsung took action by withdrawing all the devices and replacing them with different terminals.
+Rather than end up in an abyss, he threw his "degenerate" creation into it, guaranteeing his survival.
+Then (go back to point 20) he returned to the crime scene with the Galaxy Fold.
+He who is born round does not die square.

-Everything is known about this flop too: valued at 9 billion dollars and apparently ready to revolutionize medicine, Theranos went bankrupt in 2018.
-It promised a revolutionary blood test, so easy to do in the pharmacy.
-Then the Wall Street Journal revealed that the company-owned blood test didn't work.
-CEO and founder Elizabeth Holmes had fooled everyone, executives and customers, by using standard blood tests instead of the product she was selling.
+We really know everything about this flop too: valued at 9 billion dollars and apparently ready to revolutionize medicine, Theranos went bankrupt in 2018.
+It promised a revolutionary blood test, so easy you could do it in a pharmacy.
+Then the Wall Street Journal revealed that the company's proprietary blood test didn't work.
+CEO and founder Elizabeth Holmes had deceived everyone, executives and customers, by using standard blood tests instead of the product she was selling.
 A giant scam.
-Holmes was later indicted for fraud and earlier this year her attorneys said they had not received payments for months.
+Holmes was later indicted for fraud and earlier this year her lawyers said she had not received payments for months.